bUnit bUnit

 • Setup and define components under tests using C# or Razor syntax

-• Interact with and inspect components as well as triggering event handlers
+• Interact with and inspect components as well as trigger event handlers

 • Pass parameters, cascading values and inject services into components under test

-bUnit builds on top of existing unit testing frameworks such as xUnit, NUnit, and MSTest, which runs the Blazor components tests in just the same way as any normal unit test. bUnit runs a test in milliseconds, compared to browser-based UI tests, where a test usually takes seconds to run.
+bUnit builds on top of existing unit testing frameworks such as xUnit, NUnit, and MSTest, which run the Blazor components tests in just the same way as any normal unit test. bUnit runs a test in milliseconds, compared to browser-based UI tests which usually take seconds to run.

 Go to the Documentation pages to learn more.